 |60,00 €||Buy online ticket|

 Venice visitors come from all over the world.
 The number of guided tours in English is therefore limited and demand is correspondingly high.

-Please remember that photographing and filming is not allowed in St. Mark’s Basilica either.
-Everything you need to know about St. Mark’s Basilica, such as sightseeing, opening hours and other things can be found in the St. Mark’s Basilica section of this blog.
+Please remember that photographing and filming are not allowed in St. Mark’s Basilica either.
+Everything you need to know about St. Mark’s Basilica, such as sightseeing, opening hours, and other things can be found in the St. Mark’s Basilica section of this blog.

 Ascent to the St Mark’s Bell Tower

 There is also a separate article on my blog about the St Mark’s Tower, which is the campanile of St Mark’s Basilica.
 Here, too, there can be long waits when waiting to go up in the lift.

 In order to enjoy a fantastic view of historic Venice and the islands of the lagoon, you should allow some time.
 Tickets can be purchased cheaply on-site, or in advance online for reserved access.
 They can also be purchased directly in connection with a visit to the Doge’s Palace.